 Rick joined the TART Trails board in 2016.
 He and his family have been vacationing in Northern Michigan for decades and finally decided to move to Suttons Bay from Dublin, Ohio in November 2013.
 When Rick is not managing his wealth management team at Merrill Lynch in Traverse City and Columbus, Ohio, you can usually find him and his wife, Donna, biking, hiking or cross-country skiing on the TART Trails network.
 His passion and support for the TART Trails organization was enhanced during the 2015 Vasa Cross-Country Ski Race.
 During the race, he experienced frostbite to both corneas and was the recipient of incredible volunteer support.
 Fortunately, his eyesight returned to normal and he is on a mission to remind everyone he meets that life is too short and to enjoy every minute.

 Matt joined the TART Trails board in 2017.
-Matt is a Leadership Giving Officer with the Munson Healthcare Foundation.
+Matt is the CEO of the Discovery Center ~ Great Lakes.
 A resident of Traverse City, Matt is an avid user of the Vasa and Leelanau trails and loves to say hello to fellow trail users.
 Matt lives for mountain biking, cycling, hiking, reading, and being outside in northern Michigan with his wife, Ann, and their two great kids.

 Sara Harding is the COO for Spirituality & Health Media LLC, Director for Yen Yoga & Fitness and Communications Director for FIM Group.
 Along with Sara’s commitments among the three entities, she is also on the board of Venture North, the Treasurer for Utopia Foundation and last but probably the most fun, the curator and organizer of TEDx Traverse City since 2010.
 Formerly, Sara served on the Board of Directors for City Opera House, Northwestern Michigan College and as a Co-Chair of the 2016-2017 NMC Annual Campaign from 2011-2016.
 Sara has spent the past 20 years in different marketing and sales positions.
 In recent years, her focus and responsibilities have grown more operationally and strategic for the various organizations.
 Early on in her career, Sara worked in her family’s publishing and wireless business, eventually coordinating the sale of the companies and working for Dobson Communications before embracing the entrepreneurial world again.
 A native of Traverse City, Sara attended the University of Michigan and graduated with a business degree from Davenport University.
 Still, in the midst of finishing her MBA, Sara continues to be a member of Vistage and learn from the MBA of life.